• Skip to primary navigation

 Also, coconut sugar has a low glycemic load which is an indication of its effect on blood glucose levels.

-It is important to note that while both sugars have a high calorie content, consuming food with lower glycemic indices may result in better glucose control and improved overall health.
+Note that while both sugars have a high calorie content, consuming food with lower glycemic indices may result in better glucose control and improved overall health.

 Therefore, choosing coconut sugar over brown sugar could be beneficial for those who are monitoring their carbohydrate intake or watching their blood glucose levels.